Olympics not 'tainted' by Russian doping, says Bach

 Neither Krushelnitsky or Sergeyeva contested the findings of their doping tests, but both are free to challenge any eventual suspensions from their sports.
 Both are provisionally suspended.

-Stanislav Pozdnyakov, head of the Russian delegation, also blamed "negligence rather than malicious intent" for the positive tests.
+Stanislav Pozdnyakov, head of the Russian delegation, echoed Bach when he blamed "negligence rather than malicious intent" for the positive tests.

 But Francesco Friedrich, a German bobsledder who won his second gold of the Games on Sunday, had little sympathy.